sivankumar86/awsdynamodbcredential/README.md

 # awsdynamodbcredential
+How to assume role in dynamodb connector to other account

 You can access cross account using dynamodb connector in hive

 Copy the jar to hive auxlib path.